The Professional Development course will provide admitted Brock School of Business (not pre-business) students the opportunity to:

-A vehicle for exposing our admitted Brock School of Business (not pre-business) students to relevant speakers and other worthwhile developmental activities to enhance their educational experience at the Brock School.
+A vehicle for exposing our admitted Brock School of Business students to relevant speakers and other worthwhile developmental activities to enhance their educational experience at the Brock School.
 While all Brock School of Business students may attend Professional Development events, they only count towards the course once a major has been declared.

-Professional Development Points (PDPs) can only begin to accumulate once a student has been admitted (not pre-business) into the Brock School.
+Professional Development Credits can only begin to accumulate once a student has been admitted (not pre-business) into the Brock School.

 How many events do students need?

 10 to successfully pass the Professional Development course and graduate.

 Approved events, speakers, sessions, conferences, etc. that develop student understanding about important business topics.

 All requests come to the Director of Professional Success for initial review.
 After initial review, the offering is submitted to UEPC for final approval.

 What if I take students to a three day conference on Topic X, shouldn’t that count as Y # of PDPs?